 Yes!
 Halls are open over Thanksgiving, Winter, and Spring breaks and residents are welcome to stay as much time as they prefer.
-Residents must notify Break RA's of their occupancy prior to the break by signing up at the front desk for safety reasons.
+Resident Assistants are on duty 24hrs/day as is Campus Safety.

 All beds are standard twin size beds.
 Bed frames are either lofts (provided in Crownhart Hall, Ross and Hawkes Halls, and Curran-McNeill 4th Floor, available for rent all other floors) or regular, bunkable wood frames.
 For more information on bed lofts look at the Bedloft.com web page.
 Partial proceeds from bed loft rentals go to the Residence Hall Association.